 Filmmaker Tim Mahoney of Patterns of Evidence fame on the Exodus returns to BEL to discuss his sequel, Patterns: The Moses Controvery, appearing in 900 theaters nationwide as a Fathom Event!
 Get the DVDs for one or both films!
 For this same March 2019 weekend, Bob will be speaking in Decatur, Alabama on creation apologetics!
 See below for the details or at kgov.com/decatur.

 Our friend rsr.org/tim-mahoney beat expectations (an incredible accomplishment!) giving the atheistic scholars their say, claiming that Moses couldn't have written Exodus (and the other books of the Pentateuch).
-Then he gave the evidence its say!
-Did the alphabet begin with the Hebrews (and their aleph-bet)?
+Then he let the evidence speak!
+Did the alphabet begin with the Hebrews (and their aleph bet, that is, not coincidentally, the two first letters of the Hebrew alphabet)?
 Thanks to The Moses Controversy, the public can now see for themselves directly into what has previously been a scholars-only domain and Mahoney clearly exposes the biased-based case of the experts.
 From our own rsr.org/exodus-evidence.
 And from rsr.org/exodus-evidence:

-Update: ICR's Acts & Facts gives a shout out to RSR in their current March 2019 issue where Brian Thomas writes about our online spreadsheet, List of Biomaterial Fossil Papers (maintained), "Real Science Radio host Bob Enyart and I continue to curate that growing list online."
+* Shout-out to RSR for Curating List of Dinosaur Soft Tissue Papers: ICR's Acts & Facts gives a shout-out to RSR in their current March 2019 issue where Brian Thomas writes about our online spreadsheet, List of Biomaterial Fossil Papers (maintained), "Real Science Radio host Bob Enyart and I continue to curate that growing list online."
 Thank you Brian, Henry Morris III, and everyone at the Institute for Creation Research!

-* 2019 Update: Here's Brian Thomas' great article refuting the "Toast Model", the rescue device in the evolutionist's hopes of saving deep time from dinosaur soft tissue, published in the March 2019 issue of ICR's Acts & Facts, with RSR photoshopping Brian and an excerpt onto the truncated cover...
+* Burning the Toast: Here's Brian Thomas' great article refuting the "Toast Model", the rescue device in the evolutionist's hopes of saving deep time from dinosaur soft tissue, published in the March 2019 issue of ICR's Acts & Facts, with RSR photoshopping Brian and an excerpt onto the truncated cover...

 From Brian's article: